 Vehicle Length Limits in Sequoia National Park (if Entering/Exiting Hwy 198)

 Planning to see the "Big Trees" in Sequoia National Park?
 If you enter/exit via Hwy.
 198, please pay close attention to vehicle length advisories for your safety and the safety of others.
 More »

 Please read important park alerts by clicking the red tab above before you come to the parks.

 NOTE: Individual picnic areas may be closed at particular times because of bears or other issues.
 Picnic areas are not plowed and may be inaccessible after snow falls.
-Fire and/or smoking restrictions or bans may be in place; click here for current restrictions on fires.
+For campfire/barbecue and/or smoking restrictions or bans visit: Fire Restrictions

 Did You Know?